What is the Progressive Employment Learning Collaborative?

-Diane Dalmasse, Director and Hugh Bradshaw, Client Services Manager, and their teams originated the VTPE model in a small rural state.
+Diane Dalmasse (Director), Hugh Bradshaw, Nathan Piper and their teams originated the VTPE model in a small rural state.
 VT employment specialists and business account managers focus attention engaging and relationship building with local small businesses.
 VT DVR believes that VTPE offers a series of placement options geared to the skill level of the individual and needs of the business, for example company tours, job shadows, and short-term work experiences.
 VT DVR has eliminated the idea of “job ready” to state that “everyone is ready for something” and moves evaluation and assessment into real work settings.

 Nebraska Vocational Rehabilitation:

-Lindy Foley, Director.
-The VTPE focus in Nebraska is in the area of “rapid engagement” and has been renamed “The Meet You Where You Are” Model.
+Lindy Foley (Director), Janet Drudik and their teams lead the PE effort in Nebraska.
+The PE focus in Nebraska is in the area of “rapid engagement” and has been renamed “The Meet You Where You Are” Model.
 For clients in the replication model, the average time from application to work experience placement is about 34 days – usually before the IPE is formalized.
 Nebraska VR has hired 4 Business Account Managers (BAM) responsible for employer engagement and who carry an “employer caseload.”
 Nebraska VR is the only Learning Collaborative participant that provides employment services directly.

 Maine Bureau of Rehabilitation Services:

-Libby Stone-Sterling, Director.
+Libby Stone-Sterling (Director) and her team leads the PE effort in Maine.
 Maine BRS serves 10,000 consumers per year in a predominately rural state.
 One third are transition-age youth and the VTPE replication is specifically targeting this population.
 BRS relies on CRP’s for job placement and are actively working with CRPs as part of the effort.
 There is one BAM for transition students in the state, and his primary responsibilities are coordination of team meetings about VTPE and contact with larger employers and big box stores.

 - Download the full model replication and evaluation report [working paper]